s

 CaCAO stands for Chaos, Computation, Analysis and Optimization.
 We are a student and postdoc driven group of applied mathematicians, Earth scientists, ocean acousticians and engineers.
 We share a common goal of developing computational tools for solving high-dimensional problems in Earth science.
 Our main focus is on fitting models to data.
 We also organize the CaCAO Days.
 We meet every other week on Fridays and discuss topics that interest us.
 If you want to join CaCAO, contact one of us.

 E. Vargas Huitzil, M. Morzfeld, S. Constable, RamBO: Randomized blocky Occam, a practical algorithm for generating blocky models and associated uncertainties.
-Under revision in Geophysical Journal International.
+Geophysical Journal International 241(1), 567-579 (2025).

 D.N.
 Vishny, M. Morzfeld, K. Gwirtz, E. Bach, O.R.A.
 Dunbar, D. Hodyss, High-dimensional covariance estimation from a small number of samples, Journal of Advances in Modeling Earth Systems, 16, e2024MS004417 (2024).